ELELAB/DDR-candidates/coexpression/README.md

 Rscript download.R
 ```

+This downloads the GTEX transcription data in the form of .Rdata files.

 2) calculate correlation values between pairs of genes for each tissue:

 ```
 Rscript calc_corr.R
 ```

+this calcualtes correlation between expression profiles, and save the result
+as a matrix in a corr_TYPE.txt file, one for each TYPE of cancer.
+This is the
+slowest step of the procedure and can take several hours.

 3) perform filtering of the dataset, keeping pairs with correlation values >0.6
 and keep those correlated genes found highly correlated in at least 10 tissues